nathanhoward25/Latin-101/reading1.md

 8. Fully identify the form of apposita est. - Apposita est is the third-person singular perfect passive participle of appōnō. ✅

-9. What is the antecedent of eam? - The antecedent of eam is Laomedonta. ❌
+9. What is the antecedent of eam? - The antecedent of eam is Laomedonta. ❌ **The antecedent of eam is Hercules.**

 Translation

 Hercules killed Antaeus, the son of the Earth, in Libya.
 He killed all of the visitors.
-He killed them❌ by wrestling.
+He killed them❌ **Antaeus** by wrestling.
 He killed Cygnus, the son of Mars, with his arms.
 Mars came with arms to compete with Hercules for the sake of his son, but Jupiter sent a lightning bolt between them.
-The whale❌ of Hesione was located next to Troy, which Hercules killed.
-Hercules killed Laomedon, the father of Hesione, with arrows, because he did not return her.
+The whale❌ of Hesione was located next to Troy, which Hercules killed. **Hesione was exposed to the whale at Troy, which Hercules killed.** Hercules killed Laomedon, the father of Hesione, with arrows, because he did not return her.

 **I've gotten confused about who is who in your translation!
 Maybe we need to clarify with names in English?**